thcp/terraform-docean-pritunl-server/README.md

 ## Credential file
-copy `secret.tvars.sample` to `secret.tvars` and add your API Token/ssh fingerprint
+copy `secret.tvars.sample` to `secret.auto.tvars` and add your API Token/ssh fingerprint

 ## Define your workspace
 ```terraform workspace new dev/prod